 The first research question sought to determine the extent to which modern HRM practices are implemented in local government councils.
 Respondents were asked to rate the implementation of five HRM dimensions: recruitment and selection, training and development, performance appraisal, employee motivation, and ICT utilization.

-Table 1: Extent of Implementation of Modern HRM Practices
+Table 1.
+Extent of Implementation of Modern HRM Practices